Auto Insurance Frequently Asked Questions

 As insurance professionals, we are asked this question every day.
 The truth is that everyone’s needs vary and they continue to change throughout the course of your life.
 The insurance coverage that you need today may be completely different than the insurance coverage that you need next year or 5 years from now.

 Today you are single, renting an apartment, you have student loans, a car payment, and you just got a good job.

-As of today you do not have many assets to protect so you may not need the highest liability coverage offered.
+As of today, you do not have many assets to protect so you may not need the highest liability coverage offered.
 However, if you just started a new job you may not have medical coverage, so you might want to consider personal injury protection (PIP).
 Additionally, if you have a car payment, you will have to carry comprehensive and collision coverage.
-This is the bank’s way of protecting their loan.
+This is the bank’s way of protecting its loan.
 Lastly, what if something does happen to your vehicle?
 How will you get to work, so you don’t lose your new job?
 You may want to look at loss of use coverage and maybe even roadside assistance.